thetuvix/winrt-api/windows.ui.input.spatial/spatialpointerpose_trygetattimestamp_809081853.md

 ## -remarks

 This will either be a timestamp from the past (when correlating with input events) or a timestamp from the future (when rendering a cursor along the user's predicted gaze for a [HolographicFramePrediction](../windows.graphics.holographic/holographicframeprediction.md)).

+Note that some devices may not support eye pose prediction for future timestamps.
+You can get [EyesPose.UpdateTimestamp](../windows.perception.people/eyespose_updatetimestamp.md) to determine the effective timestamp for an eye pose reading.

 ## -examples